The meeting where someone's about to throw you under the bus

 That’s it.
 One sentence.
 Factual, specific, offering the receipts.
 Don’t look at the person who misstated it.
 Don’t use the word “actually.”
 Don’t raise your voice.
 You’re not mad; you’re the person with the facts.

 Nine times out of ten, this is enough.
-Your manager and the room now have the correction.
+The room now has the correction.
 The meeting moves on.
 The person who tried the reframe usually retreats quietly, because their version now looks less complete than yours.

 What never to do afterward